What is the 'go' with exercise-induced...Sausage Fingers

 Even if they liked it, they couldn't put a ring on it!

 You know what I’m talking about, right?
-When you go out exercising (walking or running), you expect to improve the circulation in your body — but instead you wind up with ‘puffy’ hands + fingers.
+When you go out exercising (walking or running), you expect to improve the circulation in your body — but instead you wind up with swollen fingers and/or sausage hands.

 The swelling dramatically interferes with your fine motor skills.
 This phenomenon could explain why some people are incapable of picking up their pooch’s doggy-doo while they’re out walking…

 You'd be a right slapper — in this case!